-If necessary, the Committee may also recommend additional funding, including grants, fees, shared contributions from members and other stakeholders, and other sources that may emerge.
+If necessary, the Committee may also recommend additional funding including grants, fees, shared contributions from members and other stakeholders, and other sources that may emerge.

 Purpose: Plan implementation is key to success and it will take ongoing funding.

 Funding source: Legislature or others.